ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 - Do development teams have the authority to create and change specifications as part of development process - make flow of work through the delivery process visible to everyone

 ## Chapter 9: Making Work Sustainable
-- deployment pain: fear and anxiety related to pushing code to production
+- Deployment pain: fear and anxiety related to pushing code to production
 - Findings: where code deployments are most painful, you’ll find the poorest software delivery performance, organizational performance, and culture
 - Technical practices that improve our ability to deliver software with both speed and stability also reduce the stress and expert associated with pushing to production
 - Remove manual steps